Below, we will inform you about the processing of your personal data by us and your claims and rights under the data protection law.

 oder per E-Mail an:

-8. To what extent is there automated decision making in individual cases, including profiling?
+8. To what extent do you apply automated individual decision-making, including profiling?

-9. Is there an obligation for me to provide data?
+9. Am I under any obligation to provide data?

-When contacting us by form or email, you only need to provide the personal data required to process your request.
-Otherwise we will not be able to process your request.
+When contacting us via form or by e-mail, you only need to provide the personal data required to process your request.
+Otherwise, we will be unable to process your request.

 If you do not want cookies to be stored on your computer, you can either